sketchplugins/plugin-directory/README.md

 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Sketch Canvas Item Manager](https://github.com/icona79/Sketch-canvas-item-manager), by Matteo Gratton: Automatically show or hide all the Canvas items that are not part of an Artboard or a Main Symbol.
 - [Mesh Gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.
-- [Tiled for Sketch](https://tiled.co/tiled-for-sketch-plugin), by Tiled Inc.: Sync screens, hotspots, and feedback directly from Sketch to Tiled to create interactive microapps without code.
-- [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Start localization during the design phase.
-Easily preview your designs in multiple languages and optimize your UI for all markets with the Phrase plugin.
 - [Ci Hub Connector](https://ci-hub.com/sketch), by CI HUB GmbH: Add images/text to your designs directly from wherever they are, directly in Sketch.
 Access Stock Images or use your workflow for approval.
 Share with your Team in Dropbox or Google Drive and more.
 And never leave Sketch.
 - [Rivet](https://github.com/bheston/rivet-sketch-plugin), by Brian Heston:
 - [Outsystems ui Plugin](https://github.com/HiInteractive/OutSystemsUIPlugin), by Pedro Oliveira: